CosmicFreyjaLab/aurora-tools/README.md

 # aurora-tools
-Some useful tools for Aurora AI
+Some useful tools for Freyja AI